MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/insert-update-delete-or-select-on-interface-tables-and-views-with-oracle-ebs.md

 ---
+description: "Learn more about: Insert, update, delete, or select on interface tables and interface views with Oracle E-Business Suite"
 title: "Insert, update, delete, or select on interface tables and interface views with Oracle E-Business Suite | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"